rackerlabs/technical-blog/_posts/2015-08-03-install-openstack-from-source2.md

     ps aux|grep glance

-If glance started we should see a line from the last command showing information about the running process.
+If glance started, we should see a line from the last command showing information about the running process.
 If that didn't happen and glance didn't start or stay running use the following to manually start glance for troubleshooting:

     sudo -u glance glance-api --config-file=/etc/glance/glance-api.conf --config-file=/etc/glance/glance-api-paste.ini > /dev/null 2>&1 &

     sudo -u glance glance-registry --config-file=/etc/glance/glance-registry.conf --config-file=/etc/glance/glance-registry-paste.ini > /dev/null 2>&1 &

-Note: Setting the value `debug = True` in the file `/etc/glance/glance.conf` will increade the logging output, for help in debugging failures.
+**Note:** Setting the value `debug = True` in the file `/etc/glance/glance.conf` will increade the logging output, for help in debugging failures.

 Next, install an image into glance for use once we have OpenStack fully installed as a basis for VMs.
 There is a small cloud image based on Ubuntu that is available, named cirros.
 With glance running download the cirros image and load it into glance: